MEDIA RELATIONS POLICY

 IV.
 ROUTINE MEDIA INQUIRIES

-A. Any media inquiries received by Library staff should be referred immediately to the Department Head or the Assistant Director/Customer Experience Manager.
+A. Any media inquiries received by Library staff should be referred immediately to the Department Head or Division Head for Public Services/Support Services

 B. An appropriate response to the media is, “I’m sorry I don’t have the full information regarding that issue.
 I will forward your request to my Department Head, who will respond to you as soon as he/she is available.”
 Staff should obtain the reporter’s name, phone number or cell phone number, topic of the story, and the deadline.

 A. All television, radio, newspaper, or other media inquiries regarding sensitive or controversial issues should always be referred immediately to the employee’s Department Head or the Division Head for Public Services/Support Services, who will contact the Library Director and coordinate a response.

 B. The Division Head for Public Services/Support Services will designate a spokesperson.
 The following are examples of potentially sensitive issues, which should be reported immediately to the Library Director or the Division Head for Public Services/Support Services:

 Disruption in Library services/sites due to physical site problems (broken water main, sewer backup, AC failure), reports of infestation (bed bugs, lice), or power failures.